ESA-PhiLab/OpenSarToolkit/README.md

 Make sure that the Orfeo bin folder is within your PATH variable to allow execution from command line.

-#### Pip, git and gdal-dev on Ubuntu Linux
+#### Pip, git and gdal on Ubuntu Linux

 In order to allow the installation for OST, run the following line on the terminal:

 ```
-sudo apt install python3-pip git libgdal-dev
+sudo apt install python3-pip git libgdal-dev python3-gdal libspatialindex-dev
 ```

 #### Pip, git and gdal-dev on Mac OS

-There are many options to get python running on Mac OS.
+There are many options to get python3 running on Mac OS.
 One is to install the package manager homebrew (https://brew.sh) and then:

 ```